 Simple English definitions for legal terms

-Read a random definition: doctrine of discovery
+Read a random definition: Speech Clause

 A bill of sale is a written document that proves someone bought something from someone else.
 It includes information like the names and contact information of the buyer and seller, what was bought, how much it cost, and any promises the seller made about the item.
 Bills of sale are often used when people buy cars, boats, or planes.
 They can also be used to show who owns something if they don't have it with them.
 There are two main types of bills of sale: absolute (when someone pays for something in full) and conditional (when someone borrows money to buy something).